AnkitaDey23/Financial-Performance-Dashboard-Using-PowerBI/README.md

 # Key Insights:
 1. Total Sales is $118.73M and total COGS ( Cost Of Goods Sale) is $101.83M.
 2. Paseo is the highest selling product, generating $21.85K in sales while Carretera is the lowest selling product with $10.40K in sales.
+3. In October, the total gross sales reached a peak $23M.